codycoolwaffle/avaritia/README.md

 *Buildings

-    (Such as houses, merchant stalls, etc...; Will also have a tech tree like upgrade system) (Build your waifu a mansion!)
+    Such as houses, merchant stalls, etc...
+    Will have a tech tree like upgrade system
+    *Build your waifu a mansion!*

 *Royalty

-    (Some NPCs may have this stat which makes them wealthy from birth) (All hail the Queen!)
+    Some NPCs may have this stat which makes them wealthy from birth *All hail the Queen!*

 *Jobs

-    (Each job will have a tech tree type promotion system) (Started from the bottom, now we here!)
+    Each job will have a tech tree type promotion system *Started from the bottom, now we here!*